Mini Cheese Balls (Cute, Fun, Easy!)

-Mini Cheese Balls are studded with dried cranberries and blue cheese, rolled in toasted pecans, and skewered with pretzel sticks for a fun and easy party appetizer!
+Mini Cheese Balls are fun, easy, individual party appetizers studded with dried cranberries and blue cheese, rolled in toasted pecans, and skewered with pretzel sticks!

-'Tis the season for holiday get-togethers, potlucks, and parties!
-That means that this time of year, from Thanksgiving right on through New Year's Eve, there are ample opportunities for delicious and creative appetizers.
-And today I'm sharing one that's not only quick and easy, but also fun and just a little bit different...Mini Cheese Balls!
+We're approaching the season for holiday get-togethers, potlucks, and parties!
+Starting soon -- and right on through New Year's Eve -- there are ample opportunities for delicious and creative appetizers.
+And today I'm sharing an idea that's not only quick and easy, but also fun and just a little bit different...Mini Cheese Balls!

 What are Mini Cheese Balls?